Gurk91/Numpy-NumC/README.md

 ## Credit

-Created during CS61C Fall 2020 at UC Berkeley, by Gurkaran S Goindi and Rohit Deshpande
+Created during a class at UC Berkeley, by Gurkaran S Goindi and Rohit Deshpande

+#### Disclaimer

+No part of the code of this project can be used in a submission in any academic institution, in any part of the US, and especially not at UC Berkeley.
+This code is on Github as a showcase of my programming experience and not to enable misconduct and dishonesty.
+Any attempts to copy the code in this repository will result in several academic penalties.